-Ebb and Flow: This skill is extremely good for counterpoking as it deals quite a lot of damage, even early.
-It's also the most efficient healing skill in the game in terms of mana used for health returned.
+Ebb and Flow: This skill is extremely good for counterpoking as it deals quite a decent bit of damage, even early.
+It's one of the most efficient healing skills in the game in terms of mana used for health returned.
 However, despite how efficient it is, the mana cost is still fairly steep and you have to be careful not to spam yourself out of mana or you'll find yourself vulnerable.

 Tidecaller's Blessing: Combined with Surging Tides, this makes kiting extremely easy.
 The magic damage buff is also very nice for adding a little more damage to trades.
 The mana cost increase is not very efficient when compared to Aqua Prison though, which makes it less of a priority.